Nancy Wyse Power: Activism and career

 When in Ireland in 1915 Wyse Power joined Cumann na mBan.
 She was active in the week leading up to the Easter Rising and knew that the rising was due to go ahead.
 Bulmer Hobson asked her to be a courier and she carried messages including to Terence MacSwiney in Cork and to Carlow on Easter Monday.
 She worked out of the General Post Office, Dublin during Easter week carrying messages and moving provisions.

 In 1917, she, with her mother, worked to provide relief for families who lost members or had members in prison.
 Late in 1917 she was appointed one of the secretaries of Cumann na nBan and helped to rebuild the organisation to over 500 branches by 1920.
 One of the events she was involved in was Lá na mBan, 9 June 1918.
 She was also recommended by Constance Markievicz to substitute for her if the leadership of Sinn Féin was arrested.
 Wyse Power was active throughout the Irish war of Independence.

 Wyse Power was recruited by the new Dáil's foreign service to work with their German affairs.
-In April 1921 she set up the offices of the Irish mission in Berlin where she was also involved in restarting the Irish Bulletin.
-John Chartres was later leader of the political office, Charles Bewley was leader of the trade mission in Berlin and he suggested both Wyse Power and Chartres had anti-treaty sympathies and had both of them recalled.
-However, since Wyse Power was not anti-treating she then joined Department of Industry and Commerce.
-She worked there from 1923 to 1932 when Seán T. O'Kelly requested her to work in the Department of Local Government and Public Health as his personal private secretary.
-As one of the first women to get to the position of principal officer in the civil service Wyse Power acted as an advocate for women.
+In April 1921 she set up the offices of the Irish mission in Berlin, where she was also involved in restarting the Irish Bulletin.
+John Chartres was later leader of the political office, and Charles Bewley was leader of the trade mission in Berlin, and he suggested that both Wyse Power and Chartres had anti-Treaty sympathies and had both of them recalled.

+In fact, Wyse Power had been one of only three Cumann na mBan women to approve the Treaty (along with her mother, Jane, and Mrs Richard Mulcahy).
+At the time of the Treaty debate she suggested a compromise: that Cumann na mBan reaffirm its allegiance to the Republic “but realising that the Treaty... will, if accepted by the Irish people be a big step along the road to that end, we declare that we will not work obstructively against those who support the Treaty”.
+She joined the Department of Industry and Commerce, and worked there from 1923 to 1932 when Fianna Fáil swept into power on a change of government and then Seán T. O'Kelly requested her to work in the Department of Local Government and Public Health as his personal private secretary.
+As one of the first women to get to the position of principal officer in the civil service, Wyse Power acted as an advocate for women.

 She also worked as a governor of the Dublin Institute for Advanced Studies, a position to which she was appointed in 1940.

 Wyse Power retired from the civil service in 1954.
-She was president of the UCD Women Graduates' Association from 1959-62.
+She was president of the UCD Women Graduates' Association from 1959 to 1962.
 She died on 27 December 1963, aged 74.